Zichqec/YAYA_Fundamentals/Module 0 - Overview/01 - What is YAYA.md

 0pattern1,-1,10,overlay,0,0
 ```

-We will not be covering any SERIKO/MAYUNA in this guide.
+We will not be covering any SERIKO or MAYUNA in this guide.

 SakuraScript is a system of tags, which you can use in your scripts to make the baseware (SSP) do certain things, like changing surfaces, displaying images, opening input boxes, etc. It looks like this: